UW-CTRL/AA548-spr2024/bite-size-notes/week-1-a-discretization-numerical-integration-methods.md

 - **Disadvantages**
     - May not provide accurate results for highly nonlinear or stiff ODEs.
-    - Approximation eeor is proportional to the step size, $\Delta t$, chosen.
+    - Approximation error is proportional to the step size, $\Delta t$, chosen.
 Good approximation is obtained with very small $\Delta t$ but would require a large number of time discretixations leading to a large computation time.

 ### When is it used?: